 When I was about to finish my studies there was one question that preoccupied my friends and I: What’s next?
+What is success going to look like for me?
+So here is what actually happened, and what I learnt along the way, or as I like to call it Success: Wake up and follow your passion!

-The options to consider were clear (or so it seemed): Investment Banking, Think Tank, Advertising or…..staying in academia.
+The options for me to consider were clear (or so it seemed): Investment Banking, Think Tank, Advertising or…..staying in academia.
 I have to admit I slightly shudder when thinking back at some of the conversations we had at the time on the topic of which career to choose.
 In our defence, these were the options successful people seemed to pursue.
 And successful is what all of us wanted to be.

 It would be a gross overstatement to say that I carefully considered my options and chose the most appropriate path … instead I picked what interested me the most (advertising) trusting that somehow it would lead to a good career and prosperous life.
 What that life or indeed this career should actually look like didn’t cross my mind.